monikase/Data-Analytics-Projects/_10-AB Testing/AB Analysis.md

 </p>

-We can see, that there is a small overlap: Promotion 3 falls within Promotion 2 interval, indicating that their mean sales could be similar in that small range, although Promotion 3 generally has higher sales.

 Treatment Effect $\implies$ Promotion 3 resulted to aproximately 24.778 more in mean sales than Promotion 2.

+Despite Promotion 3 resulting in approximately 24.778 more in mean sales than Promotion 2, the 99% confidence intervals show a small overlap, where Promotion 3's interval falls within Promotion 2's.
+However, the statistical analysis confirms a significant difference in mean sales between Promotion 2 and Promotion 3, indicating that Promotion 3 generally has higher sales.

 ---